Package 'rsmatrix'

 Value

-A numeric vector of indices giving the position of the previous sale for each product, with the convention that the previous sale for the first sale is itself.
+A numeric vector of indices giving the position of the previous sale for each product, with the convention that the previous sale for the first sale is itself if match_first = TRUE, NA otherwise.
 Ties are resolved according to the order they appear in period.

 Note